HemalathaT2/Dish-Recommender-System/README.md

 ## Credits

-The Dish Recommender System is developed by [Your Name](https://github.com/your-username).
-The dataset used in the system is sourced from [source-of-dataset](https://github.com/source-of-dataset).
+The Dish Recommender System is developed by [Hemalatha T](https://github.com/HemalathaT2).
+The dataset used in the system is sourced from [Kaggle](https://www.kaggle.com/datasets/kishanpahadiya/indian-food-and-its-recipes-dataset-with-images).

 ## License